MAlexGG/crud-php-mysql/README.md

 ***
 ## General Info

-This is a basic CRUD of books developed in PHP for educational purposes, without styles, to understand database connections.
+This is a basic CRUD of books with a searcher, developed in PHP for educational purposes with basic styles to understand database connections.

 ## Technologies
 PHP and MySql (Xampp)